 Children should be seen and not heard

-In the original form of this proverb it was specifically young women who were expected to keep quiet.
-This opinion is recorded in the 15th century collections of homilies written by an Augustinian clergyma called [John] Mirk's Festial, circa 1450:
+In the original form it was specifically young women who were expected to keep quiet.
+This opinion is recorded in the 15th century collection of homilies written by an Augustinian clergyman called John Mirk in Mirk's Festial, circa 1450:

 Hyt ys old Englysch sawe: A mayde schuld be seen, but not herd.

-A 'sawe', or 'saw' as we would spell it now, was a mediaeval term for saying or proverb.
+A 'sawe', or 'saw' as we would spell it now, was a medieval term for saying or proverb.
 It has the same root as the words 'say' and 'saga'.
+It is interesting that Mirk, writing in Middle English, described the saying as 'old English', which presumably would date the proverb as earlier.

 See also: the List of Proverbs.